Another round of TV sports rights upheaval is well and truly kicking off

 Modest price

-Across Europe, there have been examples of more modest price tags of late.
+Across Europe, examples of more modest price tags can be found.
 The last Premier League rights auction, agreed in 2018, saw Sky and BT pay less than they had under the earlier, more fiercely contested deal.
-Just last month, the auction for the TV rights to France’s Ligue de Football Professionnel (LFP) flopped, after three bidders – Amazon Prime Video, sports streaming service DAZN and Eurosport owner Discovery – submitted offers that failed to match the reserve price sought.
+Just last month, the auction for the TV rights to France’s Ligue de Football Professionnel (LFP) flopped, after three bidders – Amazon Prime Video, sports streaming service DAZN and Eurosport owner Discovery – submitted offers that failed to match the reserve price.

-It could be a consortium that fancies buying up and then sub-licensing the rights to Irish broadcasters.
+It could yet be a familiar name to Irish soccer fans or a consortium that fancies buying up and then sub-licensing the rights.
 It could be a subscription flogger like DAZN, owned by Len Blavatnik’s Access Industries, which launched in the Republic last year with boxing rights and, like others before it, aspires to be the “Netflix of sport”.

 While Amazon doesn’t release figures for Prime Video on its own, it said last year that it had more than 150 million Prime members, which would place Prime Video about halfway between Netflix (204 million) and Disney Plus (95 million).